VincentHuynh1016/CSE15L-Lab-Report-1/lab1.md

 #### **2.** Share an exmaple of using the command with a path to a directory as an argument.

 If I used the change directory command with a path as an argument then it will take me to that folder/directory.
 For example, I used the cd command and passed in the lecture1 folder as an arguement.
 After running the command it has changed my directory to that folder.
-This is becasue I specified where I wanted to change my directory and I gave a path to the command which made it possible for me to change into that specified directory.
+This is becasue I specified where I wanted to change my directory and I gave a valid path to the command.

 ```
 Command: [user@sahara ~]$ cd lecture1